altocodenl/cell/readme.md

       - Remove step
       - Remove path with all suffixes (show what would be deleted by highlighting, first delete shows you the extent of the deletion, second executes)
    - Support for quoted texts
    - Diffs
       - Give ids to calls
       - Make mute calls still be in the dialogue but not shown
       - Rename dialogue to dialog
-- undo
-- show images and graphs where the = is, as a large pseudo step (a la netscape)
-- quick search (macro?)
+   - Undo
-- vim mode when editing long texts
+   - Vim mode when editing long texts

+### Editor tests (TODO: move to code)

+- Noop
+   - If the input/textarea on the right is selected, don't do anything on the left.
+   - Select a cursor and also check that if the input/textarea on the right is selected, nothing moves.
-- table view?
+- Find
-- shrink to screen, no horizontal scroll, instead use ellipses
+   - Click on a non selected step and see how the cursor jumps there.
+   - Go to the left, don't do anything because you're already at position 1.
+   - Go all the way to the right, one at a time, until you hit the last one.
+   - When index is 4, go down twice and see how, in a path that has length 3 (foo soda wey) the cursor goes back to 3 instead of being out of bounds.
+   - Be in position 1 of foo bar 1 jip and move down.
+See it skip to the next distinct position 1 (the something in something else).
+   - Do the same going up, it should also jump up.
+   - Go back up to an abridged path (like foo bar 2, you'll go to the 2 at position 3).
+When you go left, rather than going to the abridged, you jump up and left until foo bar (the previous path that has a nonabridged step at position 3).
+   - Scroll down/up when jumping far enough (requires more than a screenful of data).
+      - Jumping down: if the bottom of the step > bottom of the grid, jump enough so that the top of the step is N pixels (roughly one step tall) below the top of the grid. (jump to the "top door")
+      - Jumping up: if the top of the step < top of the grid, jump enough so that the bottom of the step is N pixels above the bottom of the grid. (jump to the "bottom door").
+      - Same with right & left.
+   - When reloading the page, if the selected element is far down/right enough, autoscroll to it automatically.
+- Write [YOU ARE HERE]
+   - Click on a selected step and enter edit mode.
+   - Change the value.
+   - Exit it again with escape, this will not change the value.
+   - Enter edit mode again with enter.
+   - Change the value again.
+   - Exit it again with enter, this will save the change.

 ### Language

-- edit
-- wipe
+- More calls: edit, wipe
-- change dot to dash for placeholders of list
+- Change dot to dash for placeholders of list
 - do
    - native calls
       - add validations